Onikiro/VkSeoTools/README.md

-# VK SEO-instruments.
+# VK SEO-instruments
-###  VK-likes parser from wall-post (Version 1.0).
+###  VK-likes parser from wall-post

 Parsing VK profile links, who liked the wall-post.
+(Version 1.0)

-### Profile links filter by input ids (Soon).
+### Profile links filter by input ids

 Gets in input VK profile links, filter them and return filtered list.
+(soon)

-## Installing.
+## Installing
 For deploy you must create vk app, choose OpenAPI and specify your domain in settings.

 In VkInstruments/VkInstruments.MVC/Auth/AuthorizationVk.cs paste your domain into redirect_uri: